facebook/react-native-website/website/versioned_docs/version-0.82/the-new-architecture/pure-cxx-modules.md

 4. Register the module in the Android and iOS application
 5. Test your changes in JS

-The rest of this guide assume that you have created your application running the command:
+The rest of this guide assumes that you have created your application running the command:

 <CodeBlock language="bash" title="shell">
 {`npx @react-native-community/cli@latest init SampleApp --version ${getCurrentVersion()}`}